efredericks/gvsu-cis373/assets/labs/lab1.md

 **At this point, ensure your Circuit Playground is plugged into your device with the appropriate USB connector.**

 **Appropriate means it has a data line!
 A normal USB charger will not work!**

+{: .highlight}
+At least this semester I'll be skipping Mu personally as I decided to go with Linux-only computers.
+Mu is intended to be a "simple" interface for both a code editor and access to the serial console.
+Mu doesn't work very nicely with Linux at present, so I will be using VSCode along with a program to monitor the serial connection (most likely `minicom`).
+Don't worry about directly replicating my setup (unless if you use Linux as well!).

 ## Install CircuitPython and Libraries